wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 >        "Linode Personal Access Token : 23c8b26866a9fd81634a83182da5e1193bcc73d731d9224732159a8e31989d29"

-6. Purchase a domain if you don't have one and change the nameservers of the domain to "ns1.linode.com, ns2.linode.com, ns3.linode.com, ns4.linode.com and ns5.linode.com" with your domain registrar (if you don't know how to purchase a domain and change its active nameservers, then, this toolkit probably isn't suitable for you).
+6. Purchase a domain if you don't have one and change the nameservers of the domain to "**ns1.linode.com, ns2.linode.com, ns3.linode.com, ns4.linode.com and ns5.linode.com**" with your domain registrar (if you don't know how to purchase a domain and change its active nameservers, then, this toolkit probably isn't suitable for you).

-7. You now need to make a note of the domain name you are using to deploy to for example, if I have just purchased as set up a domain "nuocial.org.uk" in step 6, my intended domain name for my final website to be available at might be "demo.nuocial.org.uk" so make a note in your text file
+7. You now need to make a note of the domain name you are using to deploy to, for example, if I have just purchased as set up a domain "**nuocial.org.uk**" in step 6, my intended domain name for my final website to be available at might be "**demo.nuocial.org.uk**" so make a note in your text file

 >        "Live Domain Name: demo.nuocial.org.uk"

 You now need to update your linode DNS system with your new domain name.
-Click on "Domains" from the Linode GUI and add your domain name as a "Primary Domain" to the Linode DNS system in my case the primary domain will be "nuocial.org.uk"
+Click on "**Domains**" from the Linode GUI and add your domain name as a "**Primary Domain**" to the Linode DNS system in my case the primary domain will be "**nuocial.org.uk**"

-8. You need to make a note of the "core website name" which is "nuocial" if your domain name is "demo.nuocial.org.uk" and "testwebsite" if your domain name is "demo.testwebsite.uk"
+8. You need to make a note of the "core website name" which is "**nuocial**" if your domain name is "**demo.nuocial.org.uk**" and "testwebsite" if your domain name is "demo.testwebsite.uk"

+>      "Core website name: nuocial"

 -----------------------

-You should now have a text file on your laptop that looks similar to my test/sample one listed under "objective" above.
+You should now have a text file on your laptop that looks similar to my sample/example configuration parameters listed above.
+If you don't have all equivalent details to those listed your build most probably  won't succeed.

-What you now need to do to have your pre-requisite steps completed is enter the values that you have in your text file into the "AgileDeploymentToolkitDemo" Stackscript.
+What you now need to do to have your pre-requisite steps completed is enter the values that you have in your text file into the "**AgileDeploymentToolkitDemo**" Stackscript.
 To deploy the demo application, follow these steps

-1. Go to **"Stackscripts"** from the GUI system of your Linode Account and find the public Stackscript **"AgileDeploymentToolkitDemo"** and click **"Deploy Linode"**
+1. Go to "**Stackscripts**" from the GUI system of your Linode Account and find the public Stackscript "**AgileDeploymentToolkitDemo**" and click "**Deploy Linode**"

 2. You will then see a list of configurable text-fields that you are going to selectively enter the data from the text file you now have on your laptop.
 Each text-field has a label and so to configure the Stackscript, find the label as I mention it below and enter the corresponding value from your text file into that text-field